 But have we ever stopped to think how easy it is for bad guys to find the answers to those questions?
-We share so much of our personal lives on the Internet; it’s actually very easy for bad guys to find our security answers on the Internet, and to reset our passwords without our permission.
-In fact, recently, a reporter from the Washington Post was able to hack her brother’s iCloud account in three minutes using information that was guessable or findable on the Internet.
+We share so much of our personal lives on the internet; it’s actually very easy for bad guys to find our security answers on the internet, and to reset our passwords without permission.
+In fact, a reporter from the Washington Post was able to hack her brother’s iCloud account in three minutes using information that was guessable or findable on the Internet.

-Instead of answering security questions with obvious answers that people can find using search engines or from reading your online profiles, we suggest answering with irrelevant answers mixed with numbers.
+Instead of answering security questions with obvious answers that people can find using search engines or from reading your online profiles, try answering with irrelevant answers mixed with numbers.
 Of course, make sure you remember the answers in the event that you ever get locked out of an account and need to use your security question!

 Tip #3: Don’t use the same password for all your accounts

 Obviously, it’s easy to remember one complex password and use it across all of your accounts.
 However, this leads to the possibility of one service being hacked and the hacker using this password to attack your accounts with other services.

 Try using suggest using a password manager like 1Password, KeePass and LastPass to generate and keep passwords (we also have a random password generator).
 These password apps can create random, indecipherable strings of alphanumeric characters as passwords and help store them for you on your different devices.

-If your online service (i.e. email, online storage, bank) offers 2-step verification, you should by all means use it.
+If your online service (i.e. email, online storage, bank) offers 2-step verification, you should definitely use it.